diamonds / wild tales + lost trails

 Driver + Support Guide

 The eldest son of Diamantina’s most celebrated 4x4 dynasty, Xaxau, like his brother Andre, is adventure nobility without the pretension.
-In addition to being one of the region’s most seasoned mechanics & welders, he is an expert rider of horses, motorcycles, and (lucky for us) old 4x4s.
-You’ll see plenty of Xaxau during our Expedition, as we cut long distances utilizing the region’s labyrinth of backroads, but it’s the moments when you don’t see him—when he’s driving the roads parallel to our route—that helps us sleep better.
+In addition to being one of the region’s most seasoned mechanics & welders, he happens to be an expert rider of horses, motorcycles, and (lucky for us) old 4x4s.
+You’ll see plenty of Xaxau and “Gaucha” (our primary support vehicle) during your Journey as we cut long distances using the region’s labyrinth of dirt roads, but it’s the moments when you don’t see him—when he’s driving parallel to our route—that puts our minds to ease.
 In the unlikely event of an emergency, there isn’t anyone we’d rather have close by.

 • Genésio